 I get that question a lot.
-It really was just to entertain whoever sees the name and make it easier to remember.
-We always try to have the production montage to be well-designed and animated in a serious way, a complete opposite from the name.
+It really was just to entertain whoever sees the name and to make it easier to remember.
+We always try to have the production montage well-designed and animated in a serious way, a complete opposite from the name.

 We have a nice balance of humour and seriousness, which shows in some of our short films and skits.